 Decreased Hiring

-As technology with built-in artificial intelligence (AI) improves and gets cheaper, more small businesses are using it to automate processes and increase productivity.
-If small business owners decide that labor has gotten too expensive, they’ll likely lean further into automation as a tool to save money while still getting work done.
-For instance, some might use chatbots to automate customer service-related tasks and eliminate positions.
-While this could be a long-term boon to small businesses’ bottom lines, it would also decrease the availability of low-skilled jobs for workers.
+To keep higher labor costs from ballooning out of control, some small businesses may choose to hire fewer people.
+As technology with built-in artificial intelligence improves and gets cheaper, more small businesses are using it to automate processes and increase productivity.
+With a higher minimum wage, employers could lean further into automation and AI to save money without hiring more workers.
+For instance, some might use chatbots to automate customer service tasks and even eliminate positions.
+While this could be a boon to the bottom line or small businesses, it would also decrease the number of jobs for workers.

 Increased Price Competition